Endrju00/credit-card-validator/README.md

 # Credit card validator
-The main goal for creating this project was to implement a card validator using Clean Architecture & TDD.
-An equally important task was to create a server mock that would enable the use of the application without a backend.
+The primary objective of this project was to develop a robust card validator utilizing Clean Architecture principles and Test-Driven Development (TDD).
+Additionally, a key goal was to create a comprehensive server mock, allowing the application to function seamlessly without reliance on a backend.
+This setup ensures that the application can be tested and demonstrated in a fully self-contained environment.

 ## Launch Instructions